About Course

 Certificate and Assessment

-• Attend at least 75% of the module; and
+• Attend at least 75% of each module, and

 Fee Structure